python/cpython/Doc/using/windows.rst

 .. versionadded:: 3.7

 Windows still uses legacy encodings for the system encoding (the ANSI Code Page).
-Python uses the system encoding for the default encoding of text files (e.g. :func:`locale.getpreferredencoding`).
+Python uses it for the default encoding of text files (e.g.
+:func:`locale.getpreferredencoding`).

-It may cause trouble because the UTF-8 is very widely used on the internet and most Unix systems, including WSL (Windows Subsystem for Linux).
+It may cause trouble because the UTF-8 is widely used on the internet and most Unix systems, including WSL (Windows Subsystem for Linux).

 You can use the UTF-8 mode to change the default text encoding to UTF-8.